magenta-aps/OS2Phonebook/backend/docs/development_docs/api_requests_per_screen.rst

 * ``locations`` - this works as for departments.
 * ``departments`` - corresponds to ``engagement`` in MO.
-These are to be interpreted as four-tuples consisting of *(department name, UUID, engagement type, job function)*.
+These are four-tuples consisting of *[department name,
+  UUID, engagement type, job function]*.
 Departments in which the person is *employed*.
 * ``associated`` - corresponds to ``association`` in MO and organized as ``departments``.
 Departments to which the person is associated.
   Association type might e.g. be "Konsulent".
   (tilknyttet).
 * ``managing`` - the departments which the user is managing.
-These are triplets consisting of *(department name, UUID, manager type)*.
+These are triplets consisting of *[department name, UUID, manager type]*.
   Manager type might e.g. be "Afdelingsleder" or "Direktør".